dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Still working through the e-book Python Basics: A Practical Introduction to Python 3, through 6.3

 **Thoughts:** Didn't stay on track but doing the things I need to do to keep going

+### Day 55: 27 Aug 2019

+**Today's Progress**: Still working through the e-book Python Basics: A Practical Introduction to Python 3, through 6.7

+**Thoughts:** Forgot to post this one but I did it

+### Day 56: 28 Aug 2019

+**Today's Progress**: Still working through the e-book Python Basics: A Practical Introduction to Python 3, through 7.3

+**Thoughts:** Got through the debugging chapter pretty easy.
+Tomorrow, on to chapter 8 and conditional logic and control flows